HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 These look big and overwhelming but don't worry we are going to simplify all of it.

 # 4. The Material Design Type System
-To continue, let us check the Material Design documentation for [Type Scale](https://material.io/design/typography/the-type-system.html#type-scale) about typography.
+To continue, let's check the Material Design documentation for [Type Scale](https://material.io/design/typography/the-type-system.html#type-scale) about typography.

 The main 2 points of its definition are:
 > * A range of contrasting styles that support the needs of your product and its content.